jbellsey/redux-model-utils/docs/actions.md

 You can organize your action map however you like.
 Actions can be nested, giving you the flexibility to group actions together.
 There is no technical limit to the depth of nesting.

-Note that nested actions are not automatically private.
+Note that each action is independently public or private.
+You can nest a public action inside a private action (and vice versa).

 ```javascript
 let actionMap = {